R1j1t/Caltech-Assigment/README.md

-# Caltech Assigment
+# Caltech Assignment

-These are my solutions to the asisgnment-1 of Data analysis class.
-Professor of the course is Prof [Andrew Staurt](http://stuart.caltech.edu)
+These are my solutions to the assignment-1 of Data analysis class taught by Prof [Andrew Staurt](http://stuart.caltech.edu)

 The report I have submitted for evalution was done based on the codes from my intial commit.
 Hence if you find any diffence between report and values obtained from the code,